amber-smalltalk/grunt-init-amber/README.md

-Note: These instructions do not yet work.
+Note: These instructions are work in progress and have not been fully tested yet.
+However most of it is correct and you are invited to check it out and contribute.

-# grunt-init-amber
+# Aim

+The content of this project is an [Amber Smalltalk](http://amber-lang.net) project template.

-> Create an [Amber Smalltalk](http://amber-lang.net) based application.
+The  [grunt-init](http://gruntjs.com/project-scaffolding) tool uses this to create an Amber based application. grunt-init-amber

+## Prerequisites

+In a terminal check

+      grunt-init --version

+If it is not installed install it according to [grunt-init project scaffolding](http://gruntjs.com/project-scaffolding).

+In case grunt-cli is not installed use [these instructions](http://gruntjs.com/getting-started).

 ## Installation
-Install [grunt-cli](http://gruntjs.com/getting-started) and [grunt-init](http://gruntjs.com/project-scaffolding) if you have not already done so.

-Then place the template of this project in your `~/.grunt-init/` directory.
+ It has to go into your `~/.grunt-init/` directory.

 The recommeded way is to clone it with git as follows: